jaeho3690/Pytorch_Proto-MAML_implementation/Readme.md

 The repository is based on neptune logger so you can simply type in your neptune project name and api_token in the `utils.py` file for your use.

 # Whats different from all other repositories?
-- I thinks its more readable(ofcourse, I implemented it so it is more readable for me)
+- I thinks its more readable and intuitive
 - Neptune logging
--

 # Requirements and installation